cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 		  collapsed:: true
 			- The penalty of *prision correccional* in its minimum and medium periods and a fine not exceeding Two hundred thousand pesos (P200,000) shall be imposed upon the founders, directors, and presidents of associations totally or partially organized for the purpose of committing any of the crimes punishable under this Code or for some purpose contrary to public morals.
 			- Mere members of said associations shall suffer the penalty of *arresto mayor*.^{(As amended by R.A.
 No. 10951, August 29, 2017)}
-	- ## Chapter Four - ASSAULT UPON, AND RESISTANCE AND DISOBEDIENCE TO, PERSONS IN AUTHORITY AND THEIR AGENTS
+	- ### Chapter Four - ASSAULT UPON, AND RESISTANCE AND DISOBEDIENCE TO, PERSONS IN AUTHORITY AND THEIR AGENTS collapsed:: true
 		- **Art.
 148.** *Direct assaults.*
 		  id:: 357eb698-2d91-4ad0-9c68-e6cd2f0431c0
 		  collapsed:: true